youngjunkim93/de_zoomcamp_2025/docs/_posts/2025-01-02-week1_docker.md

 ## Running Containers using Dockerfile

-In reality, our Docker container will be much more complicated than running `hello-world` or invoking a bash shell.
-In this case, running container like this using CLI will be huge pain!
-To make it easier, we can use **Dockerfile** to set up the container.
+In real-world scenarios, containers are often more complex than simple commands like hello-world.
+Managing such setups directly via CLI can be tedious.
+This is where a **Dockerfile** comes in handy.

-Dockerfile to replicate the functionality of the above command `docker run -it --entrypoint=bash python:3.9` is
+To replicate the behavior of the previous command (`docker run -it --entrypoint=bash python:3.9`), create the following Dockerfile:

 ```dockerfile
 # Use the Python 3.9 base image